-Phonics is taught every day and the pupils are split into phases according to their needs and typically pupils complete the phonics scheme before they leave Year 2.
+Phonics is taught every day and the pupils are split into groups according to their needs.
+Typically, pupils complete the phonics scheme before they leave Year 2.
 Each half-term, we assess and group our children based on their stage of reading not age of reading.
 This means that all children practise reading at the right level.

 All Year 1 pupils are required to take the ‘Year 1 Phonics Screening Check’.
 This check assesses pupils’ ability to read words using their phonic knowledge.
 The check is not a reading test and contains some ‘non-words’ or ‘alien words’, and pupils have to be able to distinguish between these and real words.